PoisotLab/MetawebTransferLearning/outline.md

-Why we should care about ecological networks yet information is scarce and collecting it is hard so we need reliable ways to predict them
+Why we should care about ecological networks yet information is scarce and collecting it is hard so we need reliable ways to predict them (Poisot 2021 100% fits in here somewhere) networks are difficult to adequately sample in nature Banašek‐Richter 2004 Chacoff 2012, Gibson 2011, Jordano, 2016 - both (both is good)

-Why fancy maths/ML is a good toolset - specifically briefly mention tools we are using in light of their flexibility and how they 'only' need 'limited' data.
+Why fancy maths/ML/transfer learning is a good toolset - specifically briefly mention tools we are using in light of their flexibility and how they 'only' need 'limited' data.
 Segue this into needing only phylogeny (refer to Stock 2021 in here)